 This tiny island country—a British Overseas Territory—consists of a few small volcanic islands and lies in the North Atlantic.
 Located at basically the same latitude as North Carolina, 665 miles east of the Cape Hatteras coast, Bermuda lies more northerly than you may have expected.
 Perhaps surprisingly, it lies closer to Nova Scotia, Canada than to Puerto Rico, closer to Martha’s Vineyard in Massachusetts than to Miami, Florida.

 Situated right in the path of the warm Gulf Stream, however, its climate is fantastic.
 Bermuda enjoys a subtropical climate, a climate that borders on a tropical one, which is why it’s such a popular cruise and holiday destination.
 Its accessibility from the American East Coast, of course, helps as well.
-Actually, Bermuda is one of the greatest cruise destinations from the East Coast.
+Actually, Bermuda is one of the greatest cruise destinations from Boston and the East Coast.

 A very popular journey are Boston to Bermuda cruises.
 As mentioned earlier, the island lies closer to Massachusetts than to Florida, making Boston arguably the best port for cruises to Bermuda.
 This alone makes it ideal to hop on a ship in Boston.